-Sales leaders who can give their sellers the gift of time back—to spend however they see fit—will undoubtedly see a more motivated salesforce and stronger sales culture.
-One salespeople are eager to be a part of.
+Sales leaders who can give their sellers the gift of time back—to spend however they see fit—will undoubtedly see a more motivated sales team and improved selling performance.
+Not to mention, a stronger sales culture salespeople are eager to be a part of.

 Sellers are under a lot of pressure under normal circumstances.
 Between constant travel and pressure to hit quarterly quotas, it can be challenging for sales reps to take the time and space to look after their wellbeing.